 For the dough

-Cover the bowl with plastic wrap and let rise for 30 minutes.
+- Cover the bowl with plastic wrap and let rise for 30 minutes.
 Place your fingers or a spatula underneath the dough and gently pull the dough up and fold it back over itself.
 Turn the bowl and repeat this folding again.
 Continue 6 to 8 more times, until all the dough has been folded over on itself.
 Re-cover the bowl with plastic and let rise for 30 minutes.
-Repeat this series of folding 3 more times, for a rise time of 2 hours and a total of 4 foldings.
+Repeat this series of folding 3 more times, for a rise time of 2 hours and a total of 4 foldings (see the GIF above on how to do this folding).
 Tightly cover the bowl with plastic wrap and refrigerate overnight or up to 72 hours.

-Flour a work surface and knead the Sweet Dough 10 to 12 times.
-Shape the dough into a ball, cover the top lightly with flour, and if your dough has been refrigerated, cover with a tea towel and let come to room temperature.
+- Flour a work surface and knead the cold Sweet Dough 10 to 12 times (see troubleshooting above for why).
+Shape the dough into a ball, cover the top lightly with flour, and cover with a tea towel and let come to room temperature.

-Grease a 9×13-inch pan; if desired, line with parchment paper (this makes for easier cleanup).
+- Grease a 9x13-inch pan; if desired, line with parchment paper (this makes for easier cleanup).